ahmed-tarek-2004/Github-Actions/README.md

 - Running a maintenance job that only makes sense periodically
 - Responding to an external system event (a monitoring alert, a customer support ticket, a third-party build system completing)

-GitHub provides two mechanisms for this: `workflow_dispatch` for human-initiated runs and `repository_dispatch` for external-system-initiated runs.
+GitHub solves this in two different ways for this: `workflow_dispatch` for human-initiated runs and `repository_dispatch` for external-system-initiated runs.

 ---